infoforcefeed/OlegDB-Website/posts/0001_Initial_post.markdown

 ---
-title: Using OlegDB with Django
+title:Using OlegDB with Django author:Quinlan 'The Cobra' Pfiffer
-author: Quinlan 'The Cobra' Pfiffer
+date: 2014-04-05
 ---

 Using OlegDB with Django is trivial.
 Just install [django-olegdbcache](https://github.com/infoforcefeed/django-olegdbcache)